2mol/elm-colormaps/README.md

 The `examples` directory contains code illustrating all abovementioned functionality.
 Run the code locally with `elm-reactor` and open `Example.elm`.
 Alternatively, take a look at the results at [https://2mol.github.io/elm-colormaps/](https://2mol.github.io/elm-colormaps/).

-The library also provides several helper functions that can be used to define custom colormaps from lists of RGB tuples.
-These are also included as examples.
+There are also examples included about how to use the various helper functions that can be used to define custom colormaps from lists of RGB tuples.

 ## References